These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise.

 - Ground turkey: To keep the burgers juicy, use ground turkey thighs - 93% lean - and not turkey breast, which is too lean and will yield dry burgers.

-- Dijon mustard: This traditional French mustard is creamier and less vinegary than yellow mustard.
+- Mustard: I highly recommend using Dijon mustard.
+This French mustard is creamier and less vinegary than yellow mustard.

 - To season: Kosher salt, black pepper, garlic powder, onion powder, and smoked paprika.